 Unmold the cake before completely cooled and allow to continue to cool on a wire rack.
 Do not attempt to frost until the cake is completely cooled.

 Using a hand mixer, combine the cream cheese, butter, powdered sugar and vanilla until smooth.
 When frosting, combine the Marmalade and an 1/8 cup of cream cheese frosting to make the filling between the layers.
 Sandwich the 2 layer together.
 I usually invert the top layer so my smooth cake bottom becomes the top of the cake.
 Place the cake on a flat cake plate or cardboard cake circle.
 Putting the remaining frosting in one or two large spoon fulls on the top of the cake, frost using an offset spatula and a cake turner.
 Apply a level coating of frosting around the entire cake.
 Try not to lift the off-set spatula off of the cake while frosting.
 Once the cake covered in frosting go over the entire cake making; s, c and/or u swirling letters with the off-set spatula.
-Chilling before serving helps the frosting to solidify a bit.
+Refrigerate to set the frosting and serve cold.